 The City of Seal Beach has a total of 15 parks and recreation facilities.
 In addition, the city is home to the U.S. Naval Weapons Station (USNWS), which has its own park and recreation facilities.
 The city has three small neighborhood parks located near the Proposed Project, which briefly intersects the city's eastern boundary along Bolsa Chica and Old Bolsa Chica Roads extending north of the I-405.

 The closest park to the Proposed Project is Almond Park, a small neighborhood park located on Almond and Oleander.
 Old Ranch Country Club is also located nearby on Lampson Avenue.
-The USNWS has two park facilities, including a large national wildlife refuge and an aquatic regional park, located just north of Edinger on federal property.
+The USNWS has two park facilities, including a large national wildlife refuge and sunset marina, located just north of Edinger on property owned and managed by the County of Orange.